-A part of the broader Microsoft ecosystem, Microsoft Dynamics 365 is a comprehensive suite of cloud-based applications that help run business operations efficiently.
-Launched around a decade back, Dynamics 365 integrates effortlessly with all other Microsoft products, ensuring ease of use and high productivity.
+Microsoft Dynamics 365 is a comprehensive suite of cloud-based applications that help run business operations efficiently.
+Launched around a decade ago, Dynamics 365 integrates effortlessly with all other Microsoft products.
+This ensures ease of use and improved productivity.

-In contrast, Salesforce has been around since 1999.
-Since it was one of the first companies to deliver a CRM SaaS product, it emerged as a market leader soon.
-Over the last three decades, Salesforce has expanded its offerings to provide separate applications for sales, marketing, and customer service, and today, it is the world’s leading CRM.
+Salesforce has been around since 1999.
+Since it was one of the first companies to deliver a CRM SaaS product, it quickly emerged as a market leader.
+Over the last three decades, Salesforce has expanded its offerings to provide separate applications for sales, marketing, and customer service.
+Today, it is the world’s leading CRM.

-Both Microsoft Dynamics 365 and Salesforce provide powerful tools for managing different facets of a business.
+Both Microsoft Dynamics 365 and Salesforce provide powerful tools for managing different aspects of a business.
 However, they differ on many fronts, including features, integration capabilities, and customizability.

-Microsoft Dynamics 365 and Salesforce: A Comprehensive Comparison
+Microsoft Dynamics 365 CRM or Salesforce: A Comprehensive Comparison

 1. Deployment

 One key area where the two platforms differ considerably is deployment.
 Salesforce has always been offered as a SaaS solution.
 It runs and stores data in the cloud.
-So, this feature is a plus for those who are fine with their data and applications being hosted on a remote server and don’t need an on-premises solution.
+This feature is useful for those who are comfortable with their data and applications being hosted on a remote server and don’t need an on-premises solution.

-On the other hand, Microsoft Dynamics 365 comes with a lot more flexibility as it offers both on-premises and cloud solutions.
-Some of its applications like Sales and Service only have cloud-based versions.
-Other applications in its ecosystem such as Finance and Supply Chain Management have both on-premises and cloud-based editions.
+Microsoft Dynamics 365 comes with a lot more flexibility as it offers both on-premises and cloud solutions.
+Some of its applications, like Sales and Service, only have cloud-based versions.
+Other applications in its ecosystem, such as Finance and Supply Chain Management, have both on-premises and cloud-based editions.

-So, when it comes to deployment, Dynamics clearly gets an edge- it offers more options.
+So, when it comes to deployment, Dynamics clearly gets an edge, as it offers more options.

 2. Integration

-When comparing Dynamics 365 vs Salesforce, Dynamics 365 provides native integration capabilities with all Microsoft products.
-If your organization relies on Office 365, Outlook, or SharePoint, the platform will work seamlessly with them.
+In the Microsoft Dynamics or Salesforce comparison, Dynamics 365 provides native integration capabilities with all Microsoft products.
+If your organization relies on Office 365, Outlook, or SharePoint, the platform will connect easily with them.
 Ease of integration simplifies work, particularly for teams familiar with Microsoft’s interface.

 Salesforce does connect with many Microsoft products.
 That being said, users may not enjoy the advantages they have in native integration.
-Salesforce, however, has its own robust ecosystem comprising 2600+ apps- AppExchange.
-Salesforce also comes with connected platforms where developers build tailored solutions for Salesforce.
+Salesforce, however, has its own robust ecosystem of AppExchange, comprising over 9000 apps.
+Salesforce also comes with connected platforms where developers build tailored solutions.

 Need a Tailor-Made CRM Solution for Your Teams?